thecrackofdan/Quai-GPU-Miner/README.md

 # ⚡ Quai GPU Miner

-**The easiest way to mine Quai Network - Automatic GPU detection, driver installation, and setup**
+**The easiest way to mine Quai Network - Sophisticated interface with automatic GPU detection and setup**

-> One command to get started mining Quai Network with your GPU
+> One command to get started.
+Beautiful dashboard with Quai-specific metrics, SOAP features, and profitability tracking.

 ## 🚀 Quick Start